 On the weekend we decided that we wanted to go on a different hike.
 We wanted to try something that we haven’t done before, but we also didn’t want to sit in the car for a long drive.
 Looking at the possibilities before us – we chose to hike Fishing Cove.
 Roman and I have hiked Fishing Cove before, but that was a few years back and we only completed the short trail (which is now closed to the public).
 This time we planned on going the long route.

 At one point we were talking about these hikers we met on a hike in California and how they were walking bare-foot.
-So Roman decided to give it a shot and took off his shoes to experience in a different way.
+So Roman decided to give it a shot and took off his shoes to experience differently.
 He loved it!
-Apparently it’s very grounding.
+It’s very grounding.
 I guess I’ll have to try that next time haha.

-By the cove there’s a place where you can rock scramble to get an amazing view.
-There’s also a few places where you can camp, you have to register with Parks Canada first, but we recommend doing that if you enjoy the peace and quiet with nature.
+By the cove, there’s a place where you can rock scramble to get an amazing view.
+There are also a few places where you can camp, you have to register with Parks Canada first, but we recommend doing that if you enjoy the peace with nature.
 It was unbelievable that we had it just to ourselves that day!!
 There was not another soul on the trail, just Roman and our friends.
-The hike back up to the parking lot takes a little longer but all in all I think it took us about 4 hours round trip.
+The hike back up to the parking lot takes a little longer but all in all, I think it took us about 4 hours round trip.

 We highly recommend that you check out this trail – you won’t be disappointed!

 Callum MacCrimmon shares his experience on his 3rd Celtic Colours Festival in Cape Breton.
 Calum is a multi-instrumentalist, singer and composer best known as a founding member of the award-winning Scottish folk band Breabach.